eizedev/AirConnect-Synology/README.md

 ### airupnp and aircast configuration

+> Hint: If you want to filter/include/exclude speakers in the configuration file or `airupnp` you need to disable the default filter in `airconnect.conf` using `FILTER_AIRPLAY2_DEVICES=`.
+See also [airconnect.conf](#airconnectconf).
+The default filter will overwrite any filter in the `config.xml` file of airupnp.

 By default the config file will **not** being used as long as the file is not created (And you are not running on debug log level).
 The file is **not** created by default.

 - Config File location for airupnp